thomastay/personal-blog/content/how_nim_httpclient_works.md

 ### SSL context initialization

 To create an SSL context, the newContext function in `lib/pure/net.nim` is called.
 This function can be configured with the following inputs:
   1. The protocol version, namely SSLv2, SSLv3, TLSv1.
 If you have the choice, TLS is the newer protocol, and you should use it if you are able.
 SSL v2 and v3 have been deprecated since 2011 and 2015 respectively.
 The default is a compatibility protocol which works with all three.
+You cannot specify only SSLv2 (or 3), the library will not allow it.
   1. Certificate verification option.
 There are three options for verify mode: `CVerifyNone`: certificates are not verified; `CVerifyPeer`: certificates are verified; `CVerifyPeerUseEnvVars`: certificates are verified and the optional environment variables SSL_CERT_FILE and SSL_CERT_DIR are also used to locate certificates.
 By default, CVerifyPeer is used.
-However, in HTTP Client, CVerifyNone is used.
+However, in HTTP Client, CVerifyNone is set as the default setting.

 CA certificates will be loaded, in the following order, from:
   - caFile, caDir, parameters, if set